 is a tool which mimicks altitude conditions at home, i.e. where you live.
 It assists to improve poor breathing patterns to cope better with air-/oxygen-deprivation.

-It consists of a valve which, when put into one nostril while the mouth is being kept closed, reduces air intake through this nose by half.
+It consists of a valve which, when put into one nostril while the mouth is being kept shut, reduces air intake through this nose by half.
 At the same time it promotes exhalation and the passage of nasal fluids and air particles so no congestion(!) will occur.

 NaSA(pat.) is a patented device which has received Patent’s Grant in August 2016.
 When used by adults its free of risks and 100% legal.
 During the last decade its function and functionality have been successfully tested and approved by top class athletes mainly of the duathlon, triathlon and the cycling league all around the Globe.